Arxivar/PluginGenerator/README.md

   npm run webpack
 ```

 _Remember: if you specify the path in the options, you dont need to follow the steps below.
-Your plugin already running in ARXivar._
+Your plugin is already running in ARXivar._

-- once you have done the developement of your plugin, you have to copy the compile plugin folder  _YourARXivarPortalPath\Script\plugins\yourPluginName_ in order to use it.
+- once you have done the developement of your plugin, you have to copy the compiled plugin folder  _YourARXivarPortalPath\Script\plugins\yourPluginName_ in order to use it.

 ## Documentation